Introduction

 • Collaboration: Foster collaboration with healthcare providers to ensure rapid diagnosis and treatment of cases

-• Innovation: Invest in research and development of new technologies and preservation methods that minimize the risk of botulism.
+• Innovation: Invest in research and of new technologies and preservation methods that minimize the risk of botulism.

 The Importance of Supplier Trust and Traceability